rockettheme/docs/Docs/joomla/basic/how_to_set_up_a_rokbox_member_login.md

 4. **Save** your changes and close the **Template Manager**.

 5. Navigate to **Extensions → Module Manager** and search for **login**.
-If you don't see a module called **mod_login** you can create a new module and select `Login` as its type.
+If you do not see a module called **mod_login** you can create a new module and select `Login` as its type.

 6. Assign it to the `login` module position and assign it to all pages.
-Even if you don't wish to have the login button appear on all pages, this particular module will only appear when it is called.
+Even if you do not wish to have the login button appear on all pages, this particular module will only appear when it is called.

 7. **Save** your changes and publish the module.